iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 The **Lockbox** (introduced in NU6) is distinct from user-accessible pools.
 It accumulates a portion of block rewards for future development grants, effectively holding funds in a "holding pattern" until a decentralized grant mechanism (per ZIP 1016) distributes them.
 Unlike Sprout/Sapling/Orchard, users cannot directly transact with the Lockbox.

 Value can move between user pools, but **cross-pool transfers always reveal the amount transferred**.
-This is a fundamental constraint—the system cannot hide what doesn't exist in the destination pool's commitment tree.
+This is a fundamental constraint because the system cannot hide what doesn't exist in the destination pool's commitment tree.

 ### 2.3 Consensus Model

 Zcash inherits Bitcoin's Nakamoto consensus with modifications:

-- **Proof of Work**: Equihash (memory-hard, ASIC-resistant design intent)
+- **Proof of Work**: Equihash (memory-hard; originally designed for ASIC resistance, though specialized ASICs have since been developed)
 - **Block Time**: 75 seconds (post-Blossom)
 - **Difficulty Adjustment**: Per-block adjustment with damping
 - **Supply**: 21 million ZEC maximum, with halving schedule